SwiftERM Hyper-personalisation for ecommerce email marketing

 Show, don’t tell

-For a brand that is known for its inclusivity, Fenty Beauty don’t actually uses the word inclusive in their messaging.
-According to Sandy Saputo, the Marketing Director of Fenty Beauty, they employ a “show, don’t tell”approach.
+For a brand that is known for its inclusivity, Fenty Beauty doesn’t use the word inclusive in their messaging.
+According to Sandy Saputo, the Marketing Director of Fenty Beauty, they employ a “show, don’t tell” approach.

 They show inclusivity in the products they offer, the models they use, and the influencers they decide to collaborate with.
 Their campaigns and social media presence put the spotlight on groups of people that were previously neglected from the conversation, such as people of colour and minorities.
 Fenty is redefining the mainstream idea of beauty by showing that beauty is a diverse concept.